 DUO MOBILE AS TRUSTED

-This inconsistency overwhelmed IT help desks with support tickets, frustrated end users, and eroded customer confidence—ultimately leading to subscription attrition.
+When problems arose, this inconsistency overwhelmed IT help desks with support tickets, frustrated end users, and eroded customer confidence—ultimately leading to subscription attrition.

 Role